javiearth/git-course/git-course.md

 #### 1.10.2 Creating branches.

-Instead of editing the main branch of our project it is a common practice to use another branch where we do the changes just in case something goes wrong.
+Instead of editing the main branch of our project it is a common practice to use another branch where we do the changes just in case something goes wrong (`$git branch new-branch`).
 So let's create a new branch to add more recipes.
 To do so we use `git branch` followed by the name of the new branch.
-Creat one branch named 'asadillo-manchego'.
+Let's create one branch named 'asadillo-manchego'.

 `$ git branch asadillo-manchego`